 Important: We are not requiring PDFs for entries this year.
 Instead, please provide all relevant links to your work in the entry’s description block where indicated on the form.

 One organization may submit up to five entries per award, but each entry must comply with the rules for the individual category.
 Multiple entry fees can be paid with one payment.

 Books can be submitted only for the Olivier Rebbot award and the Cornelius Ryan Award.

 All award winners receive a certificate and a $1,000 check.

-Upload all materials, including permanent web links to the work that will be entered for judging, into a single PDF document (8-1/2″ x 11″ paper size).
+Provide permanent links to all work that will be entered for judging at the bottom of the “Brief statement” field on the entry form.
 DO NOT SEND additional materials to the OPC office.